Exclusive: Granada Hills Residents Fear For Their Safety, Property Values As Junk Piles In Neighbors Yard

 GRANADA HILLS (CBSLA) — Residents of a Granada Hills neighborhood fear for their safety and property values after what looks to be a junkyard has taken over one home’s yard.

-Neighbors have been trying to get the city to force the owner to clean it up for years, but to no avail.READ MORE: Ramp From 605 Freeway To Close For 3 Months In Irwindale
+Neighbors have been trying to get the city to force the owner to clean it up for years, but to no avail.READ MORE: Search Warrant Executed To Obtain Black Box Data In Tiger Woods Crash

 From overhead, it looks like your typical, well-maintained San Fernando Valley street, until you get to the house in question on Bircher Street.